Why honor moms?

 - for the value of something belonging to one’s self

-- to honour, to have in honour, to revere, venerate
+- to honor, to have in honor, to revere, venerate

-So the Greek translation for Kabad here it Timao.
-And it means that have something, in this case a mother, and you will fix the value.
-So if you were going to say here’s the value of my possession, you won’t undervalue it, in fact, you’ll value it as high as you can get away with, plus a little more!
+So the Greek translation for kabad here is timao.
+It means to have something, in this case a mother, and you will fix the value.
+So if you were going to say here’s the value of my possession, you won’t undervalue it; in fact, you’ll value it as high as you can get away with, plus a little more!
 The word came to mean to honor, to hold in honor, to revere and venerate.
 It always means to value highly.

-Now, How did he clarify it, he said there’s no excuse for not doing so.
-There no excuse.
+Now, how did He clarify it?
+He said there’s no excuse for not doing so.
+There’s no excuse.

-You’re saying, wait it doesn’t say there’s no excuse.
-True, but look what it’s saying…
+You’re saying, wait.
+It doesn’t say there’s no excuse.
+True, but look what it is saying.

-He also established that another way you honor, is financially.
-In fact, failure to help out as you’re able with your parents in true financial need is a sin.
+He also established that another way you show honor is financially.
+In fact, failure to help out parents in true financial need as you’re able is a sin.

 1 Timothy 5:3-4

-3 Honor widows who are widows indeed; 4 but if any widow has children or grandchildren, they must first learn to practice piety in regard to their own family and to [a]make some return to their parents; for this is acceptable in the sight of
+3 Honor widows who are widows indeed; but if any widow has children or grandchildren, they must first learn to practice piety in regard to their own family and to make some return to their parents; for this is acceptable in the sight of God.

 There is no question that this command was not negated, having been reiterated in the New Testament.
-So Jesus upholds it and clarifies it, now Paul upholds it, and illustrates it.
+So Jesus upholds it and clarifies it, now Paul upholds it and illustrates it.
 What does it look like?
-Well again, for one, obedience.
 It includes and is primarily shown with obedience.